mrdbourke/mac-ml-speed-test/README.md

 * TODO: Make sure this works across new machines
 * TODO: If someone has a brand new machine, what do they do?
 E.g. install homebrew, conda-forge, github linking etc
+* TODO: Someone should be able to delete their local file and recreate all of this from scratch

 - Create conda env